📝

 Although the park is open year-round, its offerings adjust seasonally:

-- Spring & Summer (April–September): Full range of activities available, including the Aqua Park, water tow, paddleboarding, and special events like outdoor cinema nights.
+Spring & Summer (May–September): Full range of activities available, including the Aqua Park, water tow, paddle boarding, and special events like outdoor cinema nights.
 Extended opening hours and family sessions are introduced during school holidays.

-- Autumn & Winter (October–March): Focus shifts towards open water swimming, cold-water training, and private hire of facilities like the floating sauna.
-The Aqua Park is typically closed during colder months due to safety and weather conditions.
+Autumn & Winter (October–April): Focus shifts towards open water swimming, cold-water training, and private hire of facilities like the floating sauna.
+Reduced hours, fewer daytime blocks, and a shorter marked swim loop when the lake drops below about 15°C — still popular with Bristol outdoor swimming regulars.

 Some early-morning and evening swim sessions are offered year-round, particularly for regular swimmers and triathlon trainees.